boxcart.dev

 Customers can modify pending orders within a configurable time window after placing them.
 By default, modifications are allowed within 24 hours of the order being placed, but this window is fully configurable by the admin.

-When order modifications are enabled, a "Modify Order" button appears on the single order detail view (?view=order&id=) for eligible orders.
+When order modifications are enabled, a "Modify Order" button appears on the single order detail view (?view=order&order=) for eligible orders.
 Customers can modify the following aspects of their order:

 Each of these modification types can be individually enabled or disabled by the admin.
 Changes are saved via AJAX, and both the customer and the admin receive email notifications when an order is modified.